CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 {% endhighlight %}

 When you run this query by clicking the button "Apply query", or typing CMD+S (Mac)/CTRL+S (PC), you are presented with the option "create table from query" that allows you to create a new table from your SQL statement.
 If you choose this, you create a new data table that can be used independently of the current one.
 If you instead want to revert to having all the columns that you previously imported, clicking "clear view" returns your SQL statement to `SELECT * FROM all_day` and you see all of your data in the table again.

+_Tip:_ You may have noticed that if you run the above query, the data disappears from your map.
+You'll soon find out the reason for this in the section below on `the_geom_webmercator`.

 Our basic format for a SQL statement is: